ucldc/rikolti/record_indexer/README.md

 See the Rikolti README page section on [Airflow Development](https://github.com/ucldc/rikolti/#airflow-development).
 In particular, make sure that indexer-related env vars are set as described there.

 ## Index lifecycle

+TODO: this section is all pretty defunct now; update documentation

 The lifecycle of an index is as follows: